 As for the GC itself, honestly it's so big your eyes can't deal with the scale.
 Funnily enough I took some sunset pics with a panorama camera and all of them made the GC look like a painting.

-the US all the things you remember from TV shows and
+you're in the USA all the things you remember from TV

-movies suddenly come to life and for me it was Police
+shows and movies suddenly come to life, for me it was

-cars.
-Whenever I saw a "cop" car I had to take
+Police cars.
+Whenever I saw a "cop" car I just

-a pikkie of it as they just reminded me of CHiPS, TJ
+had to take a pikkie of it as they reminded me of CHiPS,

-The cars we saw were always on the move, however, when in
+Whenever we saw these cars they were always on the move,

-San Francisco we came across two of them parked behind
+however, in San Francisco we came across two of them

-each other.
-Talk about a perfect Kodak moment!
+parked behind each other.
+Talk about the perfect Kodak

-went to the US I said to the other three guys that we had
+went to the US I said to the other three guys how we had

-note that we have the Aussie flag on the aerial, in fact
+have the Aussie flag on the aerial, in fact we ended up

-we ended up going through two of them as they eventually
+going through two of them as they eventually frayed with

-frayed with use and I still have one of them in my garage
+use and I still have one of them in my garage as a

 gotta love these touristy photos.
 You'll note I wear this